payamfirouzfar/natural-language-processing/README.md

-# natural-language-processing exercise of nlp (Python for Data Science and Machine Learning Bootcamp)
+# natural-language-processing  of NLP project (Python for Data Science and Machine Learning Bootcamp)